 US mobile carriers like AT&T, Verizon, and T-Mobile are working hard to cut down on spam call and text traffic on their networks.
 Overall this is a good thing (how many times have you been asked about your car’s extended warranty?), but it also means that the landscape of using calls and texts as a business is changing.
-You may need to change how you call and text to ensure your calls and texts go through to your leads, and to keep from being flagged as spam by carriers.
+You may need to change how you call and text to ensure your calls and texts go through to your leads and to keep them from being flagged as spam by carriers.

 Carriers are looking at calling/texting behaviors to identify spam traffic, such as:

 - Call length (<4 seconds, for example)

 - Calls attempted per unique number (calling the same number 3-10 times, such as wardialing)